Blackbutt (NSW)

 Table Chart PROFILE FAQ

-AreaSearch analysis of ABS building approval numbers for Blackbutt shows an average of around 4 new dwelling approvals annually.
-Between FY-21 and FY-25, approximately 20 homes were approved, with another 3 so far in FY-26.
-This results in about 9.7 new residents per year for every home built over the past five financial years.
+AreaSearch analysis of ABS building approval numbers allocated from statistical area data indicates Blackbutt averaged around 4 new dwelling approvals annually.
+Between FY-21 and FY-25, approximately 20 homes were approved, with an additional 4 approved in FY-26.
+Given population decline, new supply has likely kept pace with demand, offering buyers good choice.

-Demand significantly outpaces supply, which can put upward pressure on prices and increase competition among buyers.
-The average value of new homes being built is $378,000.
-In FY-26, $93,000 in commercial development approvals have been recorded, indicating a predominantly residential focus.
-Compared to the Rest of NSW, Blackbutt has significantly less development activity, with 87.0% below the regional average per person.
-This limited new supply generally supports stronger demand and values for established homes, though building activity has accelerated in recent years.
-Nationally, Blackbutt also reflects market maturity and possible development constraints, with new development consisting of 20.0% standalone homes and 80.0% medium and high-density housing.
-This trend toward denser development provides accessible entry options and appeals to downsizers, investors, and entry-level buyers.
+The average construction cost value of new homes is $378,000.
+In FY-26, $93,000 in commercial development approvals were recorded, suggesting a predominantly residential focus.
+Compared to Rest of NSW, Blackbutt has significantly less development activity, 87.0% below the regional average per person.
+This limited new supply generally supports stronger demand and values for established homes, though building activity has accelerated recently.
+Nationally, Blackbutt also reflects lower development activity, indicating market maturity and possible development constraints.
+New development consists of 20.0% standalone homes and 80.0% medium and high-density housing.
+This trend toward denser development provides accessible entry options for downsizers, investors, and entry-level buyers, representing a notable shift from the area's existing housing composition (currently 70.0% houses).

-It represents a notable shift from the area's existing housing, which is currently 70.0% houses.
-With around 730 people per dwelling approval, Blackbutt reflects a highly mature market.
-Population forecasts indicate that Blackbutt will gain 695 residents through to 2041, based on the latest AreaSearch quarterly estimate.
+With around 700 people per dwelling approval, Blackbutt reflects a highly mature market.
+Population forecasts indicate Blackbutt will gain 628 residents through to 2041, based on AreaSearch's latest quarterly estimate.
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development